dylan-lang/opendylan/documentation/library-reference/source/dylan/language-differences.rst

 Tables
 ------

-For efficiency, Common Dylan adopts a slightly different table protocol to that described by the DRM.
+For efficiency, Open Dylan adopts a slightly different table protocol to that described by the DRM.
 Hashing functions take an additional hash-state argument and merge it into the hash-state result.
 The function :drm:`merge-hash-codes` is replaced by :func:`merge-hash-ids` because